 Four Mile Historic Park

-If you’re a history buff, you’ll want to take a trip back in time to Four Mile Historic Park, a landmark place in the city center.
+If you’re a history buff, you’ll want to take a trip back in time to Four Mile Historic Park, a landmark place that’s a short drive from Denver’s Cherry Creek neighborhood.
 Savor a rare chance to experience the Old American West without even leaving town!

 At Four Mile Historic Park, you can explore a fully working homestead and farm (complete with kid-friendly animals), an abundant seasonal garden, and a range of historical replica structures representing life in the mid-1800s.
 Stroll the gardens and grounds, then take a tour of the park’s crowning jewel: the Four Mile House, Denver’s oldest standing structure.